arcanistzed/ctg/README.md

 If you think you have a good idea for a grouping mode, feel free to suggest it and it could be added to the module for everyone!

-#### `selectGroups`
+#### `getDisplayName`

-This boolean tracks whether or not to allow groups to be created for the "selection" mode.
+This method generates the name which is displayed for a given group (an array of Combatants).

 #### `groupInitiativeKeybind`

 This boolean tracks whether or not the user is currently holding down the group initiative rolling keybind (the default for that is `SHIFT` or `CONTROL`).

-#### `getDisplayName`

-This method generates the name which is displayed for a given group (an array of Combatants).

 #### `groups`

-This method reduces the combat turns (or maps the MAT mobs) into an array of groups (which are arrays of Combatants).
-You must pass a valid mode when calling this and the groups will be created based on the path.
+This method returns the current sorted array of groups (which are arrays of Combatants).
+You must pass a valid mode when calling this and the groups will be created based on it's path.

+#### `selectGroups`

+This boolean tracks whether or not to allow groups to be created for the "selection" mode.

 ## License